 Confidential company information must be handled at home with the same care or more as it is in the office.
 This means paying attention to printing and shredding, and who has access to work computers or other work materials at home (roommates, friends, and family members).
 Computers should be password-protected and other work materials safely stored away when not in use.

 Password-Protect Your Videoconferences

 “Zoom-bombing” has become so rampant that the FBI is reporting and tracking the incidents.
 Recent cases involve unwanted guests shouting profanity and displaying other inappropriate content.
 To protect your videoconferences, make sure to require a meeting password, share the link and password only with authorized guests (do not post publicly) and lock the meeting after it begins.

-Goodwin’s Chambers and Legal 500 ranked Privacy & Cybersecurity practice offers a multi-disciplinary approach to clients’ data protection needs.
+Goodwin’s Chambers and Legal 500 ranked Data, Privacy and Cybersecurity practice offers a multi-disciplinary approach to clients’ data protection needs.
 One of the longest-standing of any Am Law 50 firm, our global team is uniquely positioned to provide the most innovative solutions to guide clients through the collection, use, processing and protection of their most sensitive information.
 We have handled hundreds of data breaches, including high-profile, global incidents involving everything from ransomware to nation-state attacks; have advised on over 700 public and private transactions in the last year alone; and have designed strategic privacy, information security and compliance programs for startups, global enterprises, and everything in between.
 We have litigated landmark privacy cases and defended against class action and government enforcement actions brought by the FTC, OCR/HHS, state attorneys general and regulators across the globe.